isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 are returned by the Kea engine itself and in general should not be configured manually.

-.. table:: List of Standard DHCPv4 Options Managed by Kea on Its Own and Not Directly Configurable by an Administrator
+.. table:: List of standard DHCPv4 options managed by Kea on its own and not directly configurable by an administrator

    +--------------------------------+-------+---------------------------------------+-------------------------------------------------------------------+
    | Name                           | Code  | Type                                  | Description                                                       |